Rohit-Agarwal-Khitchdee/EngagementManager/README.md

-The main task in creating a wxWidgets based modal app is designing a mode of operation that specifically caters to the app's primary function. modalwx.cpp and its design of the SModeSrcEdr mode of operation serves as a template for designing a mode of operation for some other purpose.
+The main task in creating a wxWidgets based modal app is designing a mode of operation that specifically caters to the app's primary function.
+ModalWX.cpp and its design of the SModeSrcEdr mode of operation serves as a template for designing a mode of operation for some other purpose.
 While a mode operation defines the behavior of the app during an interaction session with the user, the behavior of the app at any given instant is defined by an intent dispatcher.